 Music | Singer

 GENIUS Music Singe provides their exceptional voice to influence others.
 Singer projects can be prepared by only one student.
 Student artist will sing a song either with or without playback.
 The student must bring a high-quality playback music at the competition.
-For an example, check this out (GENIUS 2014 Finalist)
+For an example, check this out (GENIUS 2014 Finalist) or this 2016 Finalist

 GENIUS MUSIC | RULES

-- Application: The artist statement should be less than 500 words and should describe the connection of the composition or the performance to the environment.
+- The artist statement should be less than 500 words and should describe the connection of the composition or the performance to the environment.
 The artist statement should be written in English and will be read to a live audience.
 The statement should be saved as a PDF or Word file with file name as follows: Country_projectname_statement.
 The statement must be uploaded to the application site.

 GENIUS Music | Judging Criteria